Rodrigo Íñigo

-Rodrigo Iñigo del Hoyo (born August 29, 1985, in Mexico City) is a Mexican former professional footballer who last played for CD El Álamo.
+Rodrigo Iñigo del Hoyo (born August 29, 1985) is a Mexican former professional footballer who last played for CD El Álamo.

 Career

 He made his debut February 10, 2007 against Veracruz.
 A game which resulted in a 4–2 victory for América.
 After 3 years at América, Iñigo moved to Querétaro F.C. before moving the back to América the following year.
 Following his release for América, he joined Championship side Cardiff City on a two-week trial.
 Shortly after, he went on to return to play in Mexico, and currently is playing in Mineros de Zacatecas.